David W. Meador Killed in Portland Hit-and-Run Accident

 The fatal incident aligns with AAA Foundation for Traffic Safety data showing that 15% of all police-reported crashes involve a driver who flees the scene.
 The crash remains under active investigation.

-Families who lose a loved one in a hit-and-run face a sudden and devastating reality, often compounded by the unknown identity of the driver.
-While police work to locate the suspect, independent investigations can help uncover critical evidence to support the victim's estate.
+The investigation into the hit-and-run crash that killed Meador on Northeast Siskiyou Court in Portland continues as authorities work to identify the driver.
+Families who lose a loved one in a hit-and-run often face a difficult situation, especially when the driver's identity is unknown.
+While police search for the suspect, independent investigations can help find important evidence to support the victim's estate.

 How common are fatal hit-and-runs in Oregon?